Yiddishe-Kop/Yiddishe-Kop/README.md

 Shalom!

+I'm a passionate self-taught full-stack web developer from 🇮🇱 .

 Welcome to my humble abode here on GitHub 👋 !

 Feel free to go through my projects, the good stuff though are private 😎 ...